meghakiran25/Pizza-Sales-Data-Analysis-Using-SQL/README.md

 The dataset  used in this analysis includes:

-1.pizzas.csv: Information about different types of pizzas
+1. pizzas.csv: Information about different types of pizzas

-2.pizza_types.csv: Provides details about pizza categories and name.
+2. pizza_types.csv: Provides details about pizza categories and name.

-3.orders.csv: Details of each order placed
+3. orders.csv: Details of each order placed

-4.order_details.csv:  Specific details about each order, such as the quantity and type of pizza ordered.
+4. order_details.csv:  Specific details about each order, such as the quantity and type of pizza ordered.

 **INSIGHTS**

-1 High Order Volume and Revenue: With a substantial total number of orders placed and significant revenue generated, the business demonstrates a strong market presence and customer demand for our pizzas.
+1. High Order Volume and Revenue: With a substantial total number of orders placed and significant revenue generated, the business demonstrates a strong market presence and customer demand for our pizzas.

 2. Popular Pizzas and Sizes: Identifying the most ordered pizza types and preferred sizes helps us understand customer preferences better, allowing us to optimize our menu and inventory accordingly.